 Email Clicks Go to Dead URLs

-You may think that a temporary drop in traffic will be better in the long run in terms of SEO, but in 2013 Google’s John Mueller stated that he doesn’t recommend changing URLs just for SEO reasons.
-Now, there are many who disagree with him, but you should take it as a word of warning.
-Only change your URLs if it’s 100 percent necessary.
+You may think that a temporary drop in traffic will be better in the long run in terms of SEO, but in 2013, Google’s John Mueller stated that he doesn’t recommend anyone change URLs for SEO reasons.
+Only change your URLs if it’s necessary.

 Only Use 301 Redirects